What Cron Is and Why Server Administrators Rely on It

 sudo systemctl enable cron

-The Crontab Format: How Scheduled Tasks Are Defined
+The Crontab Format: Defining Scheduled Tasks

-To edit your own crontab, run:
+To edit your own crontab file, run:

 crontab -e